raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 regard to inactivity timeouts and connection close, not as prescribed in the previous specification for DNS over TCP {{!RFC7766}}.

+### Zero Round-Trip Operation

+There is increased awareness today of the performance benefits of eliminating round trips in session establishment.
+Technologies like TCP Fast Open {{?RFC7413}}
+and TLS 1.3 {{?I-D.ietf-tls-tls13}}
+provide mechanisms to reduce or eliminate round trips in session establishment.

+Similarly, DSO supports zero round-trip operation.

+Having initiated a connection to a server, possibly using zero round-trip TCP Fast Open and/or zero round-trip TLS 1.3, a client MAY send multiple response-requiring DSO request messages to the server in succession without having to wait for a response to the first request message to confirm successful establishment of a DSO session.

+However, a client MUST NOT send non-response-requiring DSO request messages until after a DSO Session has been mutually established.
+Similarly, a server MUST NOT send DSO request messages until it has received a response-requiring DSO request message from a client and transmitted a sucessful NOERROR response for that request.

 ***

 ### Middlebox Considerations